ncostamagna/stack_graphql/readme.md

 Very basic example, is a 'hello world'

 ## Example 2
-Is more complex example, graphql with structs
+Is a more complex example, graphql with structs

 ## Example 3
 Is an application web with graphQL without any external packages (without gorilla mux and gin)